boumazian/Boumazian/README.md

 **What drives me:**
 - 💻 Crafting sleek UI/UX with React & Tailwind CSS
 - ☁️ Designing robust cloud architectures on AWS
-- 🤝 Coordinating community-driven projects (like "Gift a Smile")
+- 🤝 Coordinating community-driven projects
 - 📈 Maintaining a disciplined mindset to master new technologies
-- 🇩🇪 Currently learning German (B2 Level)
+- 🚀 Always building and experimenting with new stacks

 ---